Juan Alegría

-Juan Diego Alegría Arango (born 6 June 2002) is a Colombian professional footballer who plays as a forward for Rangers.
+Juan Diego Alegría Arango (born 6 June 2002) is a Colombian professional footballer who plays as a forward for Venezuelan club Carabobo.

 Career

 On 28 February 2022, Alegría joined Scottish Championship side Partick Thistle on loan from Rangers for the remainder of the 2021–22 season.
 On 20 July 2022, Alegría then joined Scottish League One side Falkirk on a season long loan deal and was allocated the number 9 shirt for the 2022-23 season.
-Rangers recalled Alegria from his loan on the 19th of January 2023.
+Rangers recalled Alegria from his loan on 19 January 2023.

+On 5 April 2023, Rangers announced that Alegría had rejoined previous club FC Honka in Finnish Veikkausliiga on a permanent deal.
+He made his second debut for Honka on the same night, appearing as a substitute in a 2–0 loss to HJK Helsinki.
+Unable to make an impact, Alegria left Honka in the 2023 summer transfer window and returned to Jaguares de Córdoba in Colombia.

+On 28 February 2024, Alegría joined China League One club Guangzhou FC.